Puppy Vaccination Schedule: What Shots Does Your Puppy Need?

 • What should you expect after your puppy’s vaccination?

 You can likely expect some type of swelling or lump near the injection spot.
-Sometimes, your puppy might develop a low fever or show signs of decreased appetite, coughing, or sneezing as well.
+Sometimes, your puppy might develop a low fever or show signs of decreased appetite, coughing, or sneezing.

 • Are all puppy vaccines necessary?